 Depending on the location of the injury and the age of the victim when the SCI is sustained, the lifetime costs of a SCI vary greatly.
 For example, the Christopher Reeve Foundation reports that lifetime costs for SCI victims with incomplete motor function on any level can range from 1 million to 1.5 million dollars.
 For more severe SCI (High Tetraplegia (C1-C4), Low Tetraplegia (C5-C8), Paraplegia), lifetime costs can range anywhere from 1 million to upwards of 4.5 million dollars.
 The cost of medical care in the first year after an SCI alone can skyrocket past one million dollars, depending on the severity of the injury and the age of the victim.

-If you or a loved one sustained a spinal cord injury in an car accident, at work or as the result of another’s negligence, please contact the experienced personal injury attorneys at Hardy, Wolf and Downing to schedule a free and confidential evaluation of your case.
-Attorneys in our Lewiston, Portland and downtown Portland law offices are available to answer your questions and will put our expertise and experience in the field of personal injury law to work for your family.
+If you or a loved one sustained a spinal cord injury in a car accident, at work or as the result of another’s negligence, please contact the experienced personal injury attorneys at Hardy, Wolf and Downing to schedule a free and confidential evaluation of your case.
+Attorneys in our Lewiston and Portland law offices are available to answer your questions and will put our expertise and experience in the field of personal injury law to work for your family.

 Our personal injury attorneys provide our blog as a service to our clients.
 They are meant to be purely informational.